 How To Find a New Office in London

-As with all big decisions for your business there are a number of considerations that you’ll need to take into account before you sign the lease.
-Within this article our aim is to provide you with enough information and tips to get you on your way to finding the perfect London office for your business.
+Within this article, our aim is to provide you with enough information and tips to get you on your way to finding the perfect London office for your business.

 Step 1 – Location, Location, Location?

-Whilst a London-based office is likely to be far more expensive to rent due it its prime location, your office will be closer to amenities, support services and you’ll have no shortage of skilled workers vying to be a part of your company.
+A central London-based office is likely to be far more expensive to rent.
+However, your office will be closer to amenities, support services, and you’ll have no shortage of skilled workers vying to be a part of your company.

 Step 2 – How Much Does it all Cost?